Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan.en.md

 ### Part 1: Sacred Severs

+- Two knights (PLDs) will spawn in the center, facing either *clockwise* or *anti-clockwise*.
+- A third knight (DRK) will spawn towards the outside, at an *intercardinal* position.

 We resolve Sacred Severs with a **DRK-relative, role-adjust** strat.

 - MT, H1, D1, D3 takes Group 1 as its base position, **opposite** the DRK.